unionai/unionai-docs/source/data-input-output/flytefile.md

 ## Streaming

-In the above examples we showed how to access the contents of `FlyteFile` by calling `open` on the `FlyteFile` object.
+In the above examples, we showed how to access the contents of `FlyteFile` by calling `open` on the `FlyteFile` object.
 The object returned by `FlyteFile.open` is a stream.
 In the above examples the files were small so a simple `read` was used.
 But, for large files you can iterate through the contents of the stream: